 skbio.stats.composition.clr#

-Perform centre log ratio transformation.
+Perform centre log ratio (CLR) transformation.

 This function transforms compositions from Aitchison geometry to the real space.
 The \(clr\) transform is both an isometry and an isomorphism defined on the following spaces: